-- Is the problem we set out to solve still a problem?
+- Is the original problem we tackled still an issue?

-- Is the mission statement flexible enough to allow the organization to change and grow?
+- Does our mission statement give us enough flexibility so we can to change and grow?

 A related consideration is the charitable trust doctrine.
 The charitable trust doctrine requires that a gift accepted by a charitable corporation must only be used for the expressly declared charitable purposes of the charitable corporation at the time of the acceptance.